Ron Sims: Armen Yousoufian and Qwest Field

-On May 30, 1997 Armen Yousoufian, the owner of the University Plaza Hotel in Seattle, requested documents from Mr. Sims’ office concerning the upcoming election (June 17, 1997) about and financing documents for Seattle’s Qwest Field.
-It took Mr Sims's office nearly four years to provide Yousoufian with the documents.
+On May 30, 1997 Armen Yousoufian, the owner of the University Plaza Hotel in Seattle, requested documents from Sims’ office concerning the upcoming election (June 17, 1997) about and financing documents for Seattle’s Qwest Field.
+It took Sims's office nearly four years to provide Yousoufian with the documents.
 Yousoufian eventually sued to be given the documents, and was also awarded five dollars a day for the delay, plus $87,000 in attorneys’ fees.
-In 2005, after further appeal by Yousoufian, the amount was increased to 15 dollars a day bringing the total to $122,000, plus a further $171,000 in attorneys’ fees, which some claim to be the highest such fine ever assessed in state history.
+In 2005, after further appeal by Yousoufian, the amount was increased to 15 dollars a day, bringing the total to $122,000, plus a further $171,000 in attorneys’ fees, which some claim to be the highest such fine ever assessed in state history.
 Yousoufian appealed further, and in January 2009 a divided Washington Supreme Court agreed that the $15 a day fine was insufficient.
 Two justices recommended that the King County Superior Court award $100 a day, the maximum provided for under the law.